KP Govt Sought Services Of Account Group Officer Safeer Ahmed - UrduPoint

 A formal note has been forwarded to Caretaker Chief Minister Justice (retired) Arshad Hussain Shah to this effect, officials told APP on Sunday.

-Therefore, the appointment of senior account officer is required to explore new avenues of revenue generation and ensure acquisition of funds for the Province.
+Therefore, the appointment of a senior account officer is required to explore new avenues of revenue generation and ensure the acquisition of funds for the Province.

-Safeer Ahmed has served as Soecial Secretary Finance KP and is presently holding the office of DG Provincial Audit KP.
+Safeer Ahmed has served as Special Secretary Finance KP and is presently posted as Director Audit in KP.
 He belonged to Pakistan Audit and Account Services Group (PAAS).